sblakey/obsidian-quip/README.md

 **Note:** The Obsidian API is still in early beta and is subject to change at any time!

-Currently, this plugin exposes two Commands:
+Currently, this plugin exposes three Commands:
+- **Import Quip Document**, which tries to transform a Quip document into a new Obsidian note.
 - **Publish as new Quip document**, which uses Obsidican internals to create an HTML document for import to Quip.
 - **Update existing Quip document**, which overwrites the existing Quip document with a fresh rendering from Obsidian.